 13 Culturally-Rich Things to Do in Salvador Brazil

 Salvador is in the northeastern region of Brazil and is the capital of the state of Bahia.
-It is the third-largest city in the country.Β During the transatlantic slave trade, millions of Africans were shipped to Brazil to work on sugar plantations, many of whom were sent to Bahia.Β To date, Brazil has the highest Black population outside of Africa.
-It was remarkable to witness the preservation and promotion of African culture in Bahia.
-I saw so many people who could be my aunties, uncles, and cousins and I LOVED it!
+It is the third-largest city in the country.
+During the transatlantic slave trade, millions of Africans were shipped to Brazil to work on sugar plantations, many of whom were sent to Bahia.
+To date, Brazil has the highest Black population outside of Africa.
+Witnessing the preservation and promotion of African culture in Bahia was remarkable.
+I saw so many people who could be my aunties, uncles, and cousins, and I LOVED it!

 Pelourinho

-Salvador is divided into two parts: Cidade Alta (Upper City) and Cidade Baixa (Lower City).
-Pelourinho, also known as ‘Pelo’,Β is a vibrant, old colonial neighborhood situated within the Upper City.Β Pelo is the epicenter of Brazilian culture and a UNESCO World Heritage Site.
+Salvador is divided into Cidade Alta (Upper City) and Cidade Baixa (Lower City).
+Pelourinho, also known as ‘Pelo,’ is a vibrant, old colonial neighborhood in the Upper City.
+Pelo is the epicenter of Brazilian culture and a UNESCO World Heritage Site.

 1) Soak up the Afro-Brazilian History & Culture

 In the 1500s, while under Portuguese colonial rule, Pelo became the city center.
-It is the home of the first slave market in South America.Β Pelourinho, which means pillory in Portuguese, was named for the monstrous whipping post in the central plaza where African slaves were publicly beat.
-Despite this unfortunate past, the richness of the African culture lives on.Β You can see Afro-cultural manifestations in everything — from clothing, to music,Β to food.
-While visiting Pelo, you will certainly see Baianas (women of Bahia) proudly wearing their Baiana de AcarajΓ© traditional dress, consisting of a long and flowy white voluminous skirt, white lace details, bright tropical jewelry, and head scarves.
+It is the home of the first slave market in South America.
+Pelourinho, which means pillory in Portuguese, was named for the monstrous whipping post in the central plaza where African slaves were publicly beaten.
+Despite this unfortunate past, the richness of the African culture lives on.
+You can see Afro-cultural manifestations in everything — from clothing to music to food.
+While visiting Pelo, you will undoubtedly see Baianas (women of Bahia) proudly wearing their Baiana de Acarajé traditional dress, consisting of a long and flowy white voluminous skirt, white lace details, bright tropical jewelry, and head scarves.
 Bahia is the birthplace of capoeira, a martial arts form disguised as a dance created by African slaves.
 It became an effective means of attack and defense for their survival.
-I was mesmerized by the elegance and power of capoeiristas who were practicing in the historic square.
+I was mesmerized by the elegance and power of capoeiristas practicing in the historic square.

 2) Take a Capoeira and/or Samba Class

-While I was in Brazil, I was determined to take a caporeira and a samba class.
+While in Brazil, I was determined to take a capoeira and a samba class.
 While walking around Pelo, we stumbled upon the Associação de Capoeira Mestre Bimba.
-There we met our instructor, Yasmin, who was also a law student.
+There, we met our instructor, Yasmin, a law student.
 Her father owns the Academy, and she has been practicing capoeira since she was a little girl.
-Since we traveled around the beginning of the New Year, most of the students were still on vacation, so we lucked out and had the studio to ourselves!
+Since we traveled around the beginning of the New Year, most students were still on vacation, so we lucked out and had the studio to ourselves!
 Yasmin was a thorough instructor.
-We started the class with a short stretching routine and then immediately went into drills.
-We covered the basic elements of capoeira and ended the class with a routine.
-By the end of our capoeira lesson we were drenched in sweat and exhausted, but we pushed through to the samba lesson, which Yasmin also taught.
+We started the class with a short stretching routine and immediately went into drills.
+We covered the essential elements of capoeira and ended the class with a routine.
+By the end of our capoeira lesson, we were drenched in sweat and exhausted, but we pushed through to the samba lesson, which Yasmin also taught.

-Samba is a dance of Afro-brazilian origin.
-There are various styles of samba;Β we learned the Samba de Raiz (popular in Bahia) and Samba de Escola de Samba (popular in Rio de Janeiro & SΓ£o Paulo).Β It was a fun, unforgettable time!
+Samba is a dance of Afro-Brazilian origin.
+There are various styles of samba; we learned the Samba de Raiz (popular in Bahia) and Samba de Escola de Samba (popular in Rio de Janeiro & São Paulo).
+It was a fun, unforgettable time!

 3) Explore Churches

 Pelo has the highest concentration of baroque architecture in the Americas.
-I was enamored by the beauty of the intricate details of the 17th and 18th century churches.
+The beauty of the intricate details of the 17th and 18th-century churches enamored me.

 4) Marvel at the Colorful Buildings of Pelo

-Pelo is most known for it’s iconic colorful buildings and hilly cobblestone streets.
-It’s was also the set of Michael Jackson’s ‘They Don’t Care About Us‘ video.Β
+Pelo is known for its iconic, colorful buildings and hilly cobblestone streets.
+It was also the set of Michael Jackson’s ‘They Don’t Care About Us‘ video.

 5) Support Local Business Vendors

 Some of my favorite moments in Pelo were talking to the local vendors.
 One vendor was giving away samples of his coconut and lime juice.
-The drink was so refreshing and just what our bodies needed from walking around in the summer heat.
-After tasting the sample, we definitely needed to get a cup.
-My friend Phenesse was talking to the vendor in Portuguese, who then asked her if he could record her saying a message in English about the nutritious benefits of his drink and encourage others to grab a free sample.
-We thought he was recording it for his personal reference, but low and behold, he plays it on a loud speaker on his cart for the public to hear!
-It was the most hilarious thing!Β He switched back and forth from the Portuguese version of the announcement.
+The drink was refreshing and just what our bodies needed from walking around in the summer heat.
+After tasting the sample, we needed to get a cup.
+My friend Phenesse was talking to the vendor in Portuguese, who then asked her if he could record her saying an English message about his drink’s nutritious benefits and encourage others to grab a free sample.
+We thought he was recording it for his reference, but low and behold, he plays it on a loudspeaker on his cart for the public to hear!
+It was the most hilarious thing!
+He switched back and forth from the Portuguese version of the announcement.
 We watched in amazement as swarms of people stopped by his cart for a sample and to buy some.

-Meeting local artist Jorge, was another highlight of our Pelo experience.
-Jorge taught himself English by watching movies and was really excited to talk to us.
-We had a long and interesting conversation about a range of random topics — from his favorite movies to everyday life in Brazil.
+Meeting local artist Jorge was another highlight of our Pelo experience.
+Jorge taught himself English by watching movies and was excited to talk to us.
+We had a long and interesting conversation about a range of random topics — from his favorite film to everyday life in Brazil.
 I bought a few pieces of his incredible artwork.

 6) Ride the Elevador Lacerda

-The historic art deco Elevador Lacerda connects people to the upper and lower parts of Salvador through four elevators.
+The historic art deco Elevador Lacerda connects people to Salvador’s upper and lower parts through four elevators.
 For an entrance fee of R$0.25, you will travel 72m in 30 seconds.
 The panoramic view of the city and ocean from up top is stunning!

 7) Visit the Mercado Modelo